kiwi-app/kiwi-nextjs/README.md

 - KIWI_ADMIN_URL
 - KIWI_API_KEY

-If you want to remove or change cache time, you can set `KIWI_CACHE_TTL` env var (seconds)
+If you want to remove or change cache time, you can set `KIWI_CACHE_TTL` (in seconds) env var

 ## Sections

-Kiwi admin uses your manifest sections (sections folder) to build pages.
+Kiwi uses your manifest sections (sections folder) to build the pages.

 #### generated manifest example